Linguistically Diverse Education

 Course work includes language teaching methodology, language acquisition, linguistic analysis of English, multicultural foundations, assessment, literacy and other areas.
 This program has been developed as an advanced course of study for practicing teachers or individuals with some teaching experience.

 Applicants who are new to teaching, and who wish to teach in U.S. K–12 public school settings, should inquire about the teacher education licensure program.
 Applicants who are new to teaching, but who do not need a teaching license (certification) because they do not wish to teach in U.S. public schools, may consider the TESOL certificate to gain initial teaching experiences before applying for the MA.

 To complete the LDE program and earn a master’s degree and/or endorsement, or to earn a TESOL certificate, students must complete the appropriate course work as outlined in the table below.

-Those considering the CRUE certificate must complete the following:
+Those considering the CRUE certificate will find course requirements at www.cruecenter.org/certificate.php.
+Students interested in the CIEL certificate must complete the following:

 Total: 9 Hours

 Cumulative Portfolio of Performance Based Assessments (PBAS)

 The portfolio is required for the CDE endorsement, counts as the comprehensive exam for the master’s degree and permits you to document your development over the course of your program.
 Portfolios are reviewed by LDE faculty members.
 At least two faculty members must agree that the portfolio is acceptable in order to pass.
 The portfolio process is reviewed in every class as each of the PBAs is completed in the classes, helping students to update their portfolios throughout the program.
 For more portfolio guidelines, visit the Web site at www.ucdenver.edu/education/lde.